optimocha/speed-booster-pack/README.txt

 == Description ==

-WordPress is, hands down, the most popular content management system in the world.
-But like all giants, WordPress gets bigger and bigger every release; and it needs you to stay healthy and fast.
-Otherwise, your website can get slower and nobody likes slow websites. *NOBODY*.
-Not only your visitors hate your website, but also search engines (especially Google) penalizes you and drop your search engine rankings.

 Improving your site's speed will get you a better score on major speed testing services such as [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/), [GTmetrix](https://gtmetrix.com/), [Pingdom](https://tools.pingdom.com/), [WebPageTest](https://www.webpagetest.org/) and will also improve your overall site's usability.
 This will help Google and other search engines to rank your site higher in search results thus sending more traffic.

 **Speed Booster Pack** is maintained & operated by **[Optimocha](https://optimocha.com/)**, a company that offers special speed optimization services filled with people who *obsess* about speed!